ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/TestingLandDA.rst

 .. note::

-   This method works only on Hera, Orion, and Hercules and will run even if the Land DA System has not been built yet.
+   This method works only on Ursa, Orion, and Hercules and will run even if the Land DA System has not been built yet.

+   ..
+COMMENT: What about Gaea-C6?

 From the working directory (``$LANDDAROOT``), navigate to ``test`` and run: